groupby/elements-logic/packages/@sfx/cache-driver-plugin/README.md

 ### Dispatched

-* `CACHE_RESPONSE`: Dispatched when a `CACHE_REQUEST` is fulfilled.
-The event is not dispatched with the `CACHE_RESPONSE` name, but is dispatched under the name provided with the corresponding `CACHE_REQUEST` payload.
+* A cache response event: Dispatched when a `CACHE_REQUEST` is fulfilled.
+The event is dispatched under the name provided with the corresponding `CACHE_REQUEST` payload.

 [sfx-events]: https://github.com/groupby/sfx-events